parasail-lang/parasail/lwt/readme.md

 - lwt.ads   LWT root package
 - lwt-scheduler.ads  LWT Scheduler, the primary API for using light-weight threading
+- lwt-openmp.ads  OpenMP interface.
+Declaring an object of type OMP_Parallel indicates that the current task (if declared in a task body) or the environment task (if declared in the main subprogram) wants OpenMP to manage the light-weight threads.
+- lwt-work_stealing.ads   Work Stealing Scheduler interface.
+Declaring an object of type WS_Parallel indicates
+- lwt-work_stealing.ads  Work-Stealing Scheduler interface.
+Declaring an object of type WS_Parallel indicates that the current task (if declared in a task body) or the environment task (if declared in the main subprogram) wants the Work-Stealing scheduler to manage the light-weight threads.
+- lwt-parallelism.ads   Some useful generic packages for creating parallel loops.
+- lwt-vector_par_iterator.ads   Provides an implementation of the Parallel_Iterator_Interface'Class for Ada.Containers.Vectors
+- lwt-hashed_map_par_iterator.ads   Provides an implementation of the Parallel_Iterator_Interface'Class for Ada.Containers.Hashed_Maps
+- examples/*.adb  Several examples of using the LWT library, making use of both the OpenMP and the Work-Stealing schedulers.  "gprbuild *.adb" in the examples directory will build all of the executables and put them in the "obj" subdirectory.

+Here is the spec for the LWT.Scheduler package:
 ```ada
 package LWT.Scheduler is
    --  A light-weight thread scheduler